The Town of DeLand, and De Leon Springs State Park

 By Gary McKechnie

-In addition to a wonderful natural spring here the really amazing thing is that – inside the ruins of an old sugar mill – you can make your pancakes.
-Yes pancakes.
+In addition to a wonderful natural spring here, the really amazing thing is that – inside the ruins of an old sugar mill – you can make your own pancakes.
+Yes, pancakes.
 The server brings you a pitcher of pancake batter and you cook your own breakfast at a griddle in the center of your table.

-When you’re done eating you can take a dip 25 feet down to the mouth of De Leon springs, which releases about 16 million gallons a day.
+When you’re done eating you can take a dip 25 feet down to the mouth of De Leon springs, which releases about 16 million gallons of fresh water a day.

 Feeling adventurous?
 Rent a canoe or kayak and paddle down the Spring Garden Run beside the Lake Woodruff National Wildlife Refuge for an eyeful of birds and wildlife.